The diabetes stigma is alive and well.

 I was relieved to learn that the boy later apologized.
 But because my son did not respond, I was confused as to what made the boy change his mind.

 I learned that a girl in class had come to my son’s rescue.
 She corrected the boy who had called him a Type 2, so he apologized.
-I am thankful that awareness education does seem to be reaching some kids, and no doubt my son’s presence in the class has helped those kids learn about the disease.
+I am thankful that awareness education does seem to be reaching some kids, and no doubt my son’s presence in the class has helped those kids learn about the condition.

 But more needs to be done.
 Please teach your children how to extend kindness and compassion to any person with a special need, and to defend and correct against prejudice.